-ENG 112 - College Composition I: Expository Writing (4) Prerequisite: Completion of ENG 108, if required, with a C or higher.
-The course introduces students to the requirements of academic writing: the use of quotation, summary, paraphrase and to the conventions of documentation, using a variety of approaches, including enumeration, definition, comparison/contrast.
+ENG 112 - College Composition I: Expository Writing (4) The course introduces students to the requirements of academic writing: the use of quotation, summary, paraphrase and to the conventions of documentation, using a variety of approaches, including enumeration, definition, comparison/contrast.
 Students are required to complete at least three major assignments, including a limited research paper or documented essay.
 C1

-ENG 112H - College Composition I: Expository Writing - Honors (4)

-Prerequisite: Placement into ENG 112, invitation into Honors program, or MCU cumulative GPA of 3.5 or higher.
+ENG 112H - College Composition I: Expository Writing - Honors (4) Prerequisite: Invitation into Honors program, or MCU cumulative GPA of 3.5 or higher.
 This honors course introduces students to the requirements of academic writing (quotation, paraphrase, summary) through a thematic approach that ties together all course assignments.
 Students will complete three formal essays, including a limited research paper, in addition to attending two theme-related field experiences.
 C1

-ENG 114 - Analytical Reasoning and Composition (4) Prerequisite: Completion of ENG 112/112H with a C or higher.
+ENG 114 - Analytical Reasoning and Composition (4) Prerequisite:

+ENG 112/112H.
 The course introduces students to the key elements of critical analysis by means of written response to culturally diverse college-level readings, refining the students' use of quotations, summary, paraphrase, logical reasoning and argumentation to support clearly defined thesis statements.
 The course requires completion of least three major assignments, including an extended research paper or documented essay.
 C1